 Johanna leads bi-lingual activities in her beautiful native language, and is very connected to the local food movement.
 Being a chef and also working in catering, her love for our food culture and teaching youth about food, is a great contribution to her classroom.
-She also studies with outside EC Mentors through state and private programs, as well as our own Director of Curriculum Design and Training, Karina Ortega, to evolve her teaching skills, and is moving to our Butterfly and Dragonfly class as Co-Teacher over the summer (’20).
+She also studies with outside EC Mentors through state and private programs, as well as our own Director of Curriculum Design and Training, Karina Ortega, to evolve her teaching skills.

 When not working at WG, Johanna is creating healthy (cultural) foods for all that she loves and enjoying the outdoors.
 She also loves to travel and create community gatherings with our Founder and ED Lene.